WalonLi/PictureDisplayer/doc/README.md

 # Known Issue or Something

-1. Demo Frame and PictureComponet(Done)
+1. Transparent player window and button(Limitation now, please see 1/2 history)
-2. Transparent player window and button(Limitation now, please see 1/2 history)
+2. Controller
-3. Play background music
+3. Finish Spinner bar(Selector->Player animation)
-4. Finish Spinner bar(Selector->Player animation)
+4. Parser and FileSelector
-5. Parser and FileSelector
+5. Pause and Continue in Player
-6. Pause and Continue in Player
+6. Run fail with QT5.4

 ----